Camden Great Fire Historic District: Description and history

 The town of Camden is located on the west side of Penobscot Bay in the Mid Coast area of Maine.
 Its town center is at the mouth of the Megunticook River, where the first English settlers established mills in 1771.
 The town was incorporated in 1791, and grew in the 19th century as a shipping and shipbuilding port.
-Its Main Street (now U.S. Route 1 [US 1]) developed in part across the dam that spans the river just above the harbor, and was lined with mainly wood frame commercial and residential buildings until 1 AM on November 10¸ 1892, when a fire began on the east side of Main Street.
+Its Main Street (now U.S. Route 1 [US 1]) developed in part across the dam that spans the river just above the harbor, and was lined with mainly wood frame commercial and residential buildings until 1 a.m. on November 10¸ 1892, when a fire began on the east side of Main Street.
 The fire swept across Main Street, destroying everything on the dam, and then moved south, across Mechanic Street, to destroy the buildings on the north side of Elm Street (the southern continuation of Main Street, also US 1), as far south as Washington Street.
 The fire claimed 18 residences and 40 commercial buildings, including the old opera house and social meeting halls.